ECCC-ASTD-MRD/MIDAS-src/CONTRIBUTING.md

 ### Create an issue

  - Go to the **GitLab** [*issue* page](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/issues) and press `New issue` button.
- - If available, choose a *template* from the drop-down menu.
+ - Choose a *template* from the drop-down menu.
  - Add a description and fill out the template.
  - Then press `Submit issue`.